14 unstable releases (3 breaking)

 The original Prophet library uses Stan to handle optimization and MCMC sampling.
 Stan is a platform for statistical modeling which can perform Bayesian statistical inference as well as maximum likelihood estimation using optimizers such as L-BFGS.
 However, it is written in C++ and has non-trivial dependencies, which makes it difficult to interface with from Rust (or, indeed, Python).

 Similar to the Python library, augurs-prophet abstracts MLE optimization using the Optimizer and (later) MCMC using the Sampler traits.
-There is a single implementation of the Optimizer which uses cmdstan to run the optimization.
-See below and the cmdstan module for details.
+There are several implementations of the Optimizer trait, and some ideas for more, all documented below.

 cmdstan